itsfrank/lune-cloud-luau-client/readme.md

 This has the advantage of making your tasks reusable, any module that returns a function is now a cloud task!**

 ** module that doesn't require anything that will not be in the place where the task is executed

+## Acknowledgement

+Thank you https://github.com/regginator/LuaEncode for the lua table serializer, LuaEncode is how the input to `:call()` gets sent over to RCC